ovh/terraform-provider-ovh/website/docs/r/cloud_project_kube_nodepool.html.markdown

    Changing this value recreates the resource.
    Warning: "_" char is not allowed!

-* `flavor_name` - a valid OVH public cloud flavor ID in which the nodes will be started.
+* `flavor_name` - a valid OVHcloud public cloud flavor ID in which the nodes will be started.
    Ex: "b2-7".
 Changing this value recreates the resource.
    You can find the list of flavor IDs: https://www.ovhcloud.com/fr/public-cloud/prices/